Blahaj-Research-Institute/ResearchMasterdoc/README.md

 ### Content Warnings

 Many studies (even those included), due to age or biases, often times use ablelist and/or transphobic language.
+Many studies discuss cisgender, neurotypical, and able-bodied individuals as "normal" or "typical" while referring to the contrary as "abnormal", "atypical", "not normal", etc. This can be incredibly dehumanizing and exhausting to read these studies in depth.
+Please be cautious when doing so, and make sure to keep your mental health as your first priority.
+Articles that are *especially* aggregious should be labeled with an asterisk.
+Articles with a bias towards eugenics should be excluded.

 ## Table of Contents